phalcon/cphalcon/README.md

 Current Build Status
 --------------------

-Phalcon Framework is build under Travic Continuous Integration service.
+Phalcon PHP Framework is built under Travis CI service.
+Every commit pushed up to this repository will queue a build into the continuos integration service and will run all phpunit tests to ensure that everything is going well and the project is stable.
 The current build status is:

 [![Build Status](https://secure.travis-ci.org/phalcon/cphalcon.png?branch=master)](http://travis-ci.org/phalcon/cphalcon)